supermihi/pytaglib/README.rst

 Installation
 ------------

+Debian sid and Ubuntu trusty have binary packages for the python3 version, called python3-taglib.
+For Arch users, there is a [package](https://aur.archlinux.org/packages/python-pytaglib/) in the user repository (AUR).

-As long as pytaglib is not contained in the major distribution's package repositories, you have to install it manually by one of the following methods.
+If your distribution does not ship pytaglib, it can easily be installed by one of the following methods.

 The easiest way is to use pip or easy_install::